 DefinitionBy Mayo Clinic staff

-Most people pass gas rectally several times a day as a normal part of daily activities and food breakdown.
+Most people burp occasionally and people pass gas rectally several times a day as a normal part of daily activities and food breakdown.
 Sometimes, excessive intestinal gas can indicate a digestive disorder.

 - Gas in the digestive tract.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/gas/.
 Accessed April 10, 2013.

 - Belching, bloating and flatulence.
 The American College of Gastroenterology. http://patients.gi.org/topics/belching-bloating-and-flatulence/.
 Accessed April 10, 2013.

 - Feldman M, et al. Sleisenger & Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
 9th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.mdconsult.com/books/about.do?eid=4-u1.0-B978-1-4160-6189-2..X0001-7--TOP&isbn=978-1-4160-6189-2&about=true&uniqId=229935664-2192.
 Accessed March 30, 2013.

 - Gas-related complaints.
 The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/gastrointestinal_disorders/approach_to_the_patient_with_lower_gi_complaints/gas-related_complaints.html.
 Accessed April 10, 2013.

 - Wilkinson JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 April 12, 2013.